1. FILE TO UPLOAD

 FTP file upload using shell script on LINUX/UNIX

 FTP file upload is not a big task.
-It is easy to upload file from command line as well as using free X window based FTP clients such gFTP.
-However, it is often required to automate FTP file upload task using some kind of scripts such as bash.
-Below is the subroutine in bash that I often use to upload log files to FTP server.
+It is easy to upload files from the command line as well as using free X window-based FTP clients such as gFTP.
+However, it is often required to automate FTP file upload tasks using some kind of script such as bash.
+Below is the subroutine in bash that I often use to upload log files to the FTP server.

 ---------------------------------Start----------------------------------->